Update March 11, 2021: I’ve updated my review of SiteGround due to ongoing feedback and my own contacts with their team members.

 - Git Push

-The “Personal” plan only comes with one site, but you can normally add sites for $29/month (currently $14.95).
-The next plan is $99/month, with 100k visitors, 20GB storage, free CDN, and multisite ready.
+The “Startup” plan only comes with one site, but you can normally add sites for $20/month (not sure if you can still do this).
+The next plan is $115/month, with 100k visitors, 20GB storage, and is multisite ready.

-At first, I was a bit hesitant about the lack of SSH access, but they did allow SFTP access to the files on the server.
-Also, using their Git Push feature worked very well.
-Their systems do a whole bunch of sanity checks anytime you push new code to production.
+At first, I was a bit hesitant about the lack of SSH access (this is now included on all plans), but they did allow SFTP access to the files on the server.
+Also, using their Git Push feature worked very well (and I still use it all the time).
+When using Git Push, their systems do a whole bunch of sanity checks anytime you push new code to production.
 Additionally, the lack of pull access gives you built-in discipline to perform all changes in a dev environment.
 They also make it really simple to setup a staging site on their servers.
 However, I liked Git Push so much that I hardly touched the actual staging environment.

 I was a bit nervous about how limited the resources were (storage and visits).
 If you build client sites, they do let you build unlimited sites and transfer them to client accounts.
 The LargeFS feature takes care of the 10GB limit for those with a large media library.
 My site is just over 1GB, so I have a long way to go before I fill that up.